What can you make out of ashes?

 11. Cleaner for the Grill

 Make a thick paste with ash and water and liberally apply it to your grill’s grates and insides.
-The ash and water will combine with the grilled animal fats to form a natural soap.
+The ash and water combine with the grilled animal fats to form a natural soap.

 Allow them to sit for a few minutes before giving them a good scrubbing.
 Rinse well with water.
 You should use gloves for this task because the natural soap can be somewhat drying.